Skip to Main Content

 3. Click Search.

-Click on the Search History link (under the search boxes) to display your searches or search sets.
+To the left of the search boxes, click Recent Activity.
 Check the box beside each set you wish to include in the search.
-Then click on the Search with AND or Search with OR button.
-(Note: Before combining sets, make sure the search boxes above the search history are clear!)
+Then click on "Combine with AND" or "Combine with OR" depending on whether you are joining distinct concepts (AND) or joining synonyms (OR).
+Note: Before combining sets, make sure the search boxes above the search history are clear!

 Working with Results